Wrexham Grosvenor F.C.

 Wrexham Grosvenor Football Club was a Welsh football club based in Wrexham, who played in the Welsh Cup in the 1879–80 and 1880–81 seasons.

+History

-The football club are first mentioned in 1876, however a cricket club of the same name existed at least a year earlier.
+The club was founded in 1876, out of a cricket club.

 In 1877 at a meeting held at The Walnut Tree, Wrexham, Mr F Jones was selected as club captain, with Mr J Grant as vice-captain.
 The following year Mr T Jones was captain, with Mr E Hopkins as vice-captain.

-The club are last mentioned in 1893, and are presumed to have folded around this time.
-They played their home fixtures at Mr Snape's Field, Chester Road, Wrexham.
+The last recorded match for the club is a 6–1 win over Rhosrobin Institute in October 1893.

+Colours

+The club wore white jerseys, blue (serge) knickerbockers, and red stockings.

+Ground

+The club's ground, at Mr Snape's Field, on the Chester Road, was a 10 minute walk from Wrexham railway station.